 Branding depends on the type of content that you post.
 But it also has a lot to do with your overall aesthetic.
 How do you want to style your posts?
 What is your messaging?
 To further solidify your brand, you might want to consider creating a cohesive feed theme.

 Specificity is key.
-A right influencer’s posts are distinguishable and unique.
+The right influencer’s posts are distinguishable and unique.
 When a user is flipping through her feed, she will be able to pause and recognize every time she sees a post from that influencer.

 As she continues to see similar content, she will grow to trust that brand as an expert in the field.
 If the influencer suddenly and randomly changed course, the user might not understand or trust the content anymore.